MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/scripts-policies.md

 Here’s the list of things you can’t do (subject to change without notice):

 - Don’t use Scripts to get around usage limits and restrictions.
-For example, if you use up your Bing Ads API usage limits, don’t switch to using Scripts to get around your limits.
+For example, if you use up your Bing Advertising API usage limits, don’t switch to using Scripts to get around your limits.

-- Don’t use Scripts for any purpose that's not related to Bing Ads.
+- Don’t use Scripts for any purpose that's not related to Bing Advertising.

 - Don’t use unsupported Scripts methods.
 For a list of supported objects and methods you may call, see [Scripts reference](../reference-overview.md).

 - Don’t abuse Scripts by sending a high volume of requests.

-- Don’t adversely impact the performance, functionality, or features of Bing Ads platform.
+- Don’t adversely impact the performance, functionality, or features of Bing Advertising platform.

 Additionally, you must follow the [best practices](best-practices.md).
 This is especially important for performance reasons when getting large numbers of entities such as more than one million entities or editing more than 100,000 entities daily.